Automated Driving 2019

 Thanks to the rapid development of driver assistance systems, the digital world and mechanical automobiles are increasingly merging into one.
 Further, steps toward partially and fully automated driving for all types of transportation are consistently being taken, with the ultimate goal being to someday achieve a "zero accident rate".
 Given the dynamic developments in this area, manufacturers have to constantly stay on the ball.
 Combining presentations and in-depth discussions, the international ATZ Conference "Automated Driving – From Driver Assistance to Autonomous Driving"(formally "Driver Assistence Systems") offers you the ideal platform.

-Insurance companies have also discovered the benefits of automated driving as an important and lucrative field of business.
-For example, they are increasingly focusing on telematics tariffs and already have a number of autonomous vehicles on the road as pilots.
-They also want to have a say in who owns the data in the vehicle.
+The insurance sector has also discovered automated driving as an important business field, and some companies already have their own fully automated vehicles on the road as pilots.
+But they also want to have a say in the question of who owns the data in the vehicle.

 SENSOR SYSTEMS AND FUNCTIONAL SAFETY